chad-fojo/canonical-job-board/README.md

-# unified-ats-pipeline
+# canonical-job-board
-An automated data pipeline and unified job board that aggregates, sanitizes, and normalizes open requisitions from disparate ATS APIs into a canonical database.
+A full-stack job aggregation platform powered by a backend engine that normalizes multi-source ATS payloads into a unified, searchable relational schema.